shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 #### Methods

-The Xandr script is called as a script tag (`<SCRIPT>`) included into the creative's JavaScript.
+The Microsoft Advertising script is called as a script tag (`<SCRIPT>`) included into the creative's JavaScript.

-Since Xandr serves the creative, the script call is generated natively by the platform.
+Since Microsoft Advertising serves the creative, the script call is generated natively by the platform.
 No manual copy and paste, or option checkbox is required.

 #### Compatible platforms